jzawalska/todoListApp/README.md

 # todoListApp
-A simple todoList app in Java using SQLite.
+A simple todoList app written in Java using SQLite.